 Nothing could have prepared me for the scene of a fire extinguisher being brought down on the poor guy with a sickening thud.
 He staggered back, I was amazed to see he was still on his feet, and utterly gobsmacked when he launched himself forward kicking his assailant clear across the room.
 The fire extinguisher fell from the limp hand and rolled over to his colleague who proceeded to snap it up and threw himself into the fray.
 He swung wildly, catching his target off guard and knocking him off balance, the guy’s reaction was instant and with a slow dawning realisation – completely unnatural.
 He was moving oddly, too quick, too angular, too … something I couldn’t put my finger on, but the hairs on the back of my neck told me everything I needed to know.

 Again the fire extinguisher came down on his head, and again he did not drop.
 The student hit him twice more, he didn’t even move on the last hit.
 I stood in shock, trying to comprehend what I was witnessing.
 It just didn’t make sense.
 The student suddenly changed tack and unclipped the hose on the fire extinguisher and started spraying the guy with the contents.
-The reaction was instant, flailing of arms and legs and the target was finally on the ground, the student pressed the attack and shoved the hose in the guys mouth.
-The creature (I was under no illusions by now) eye’s went wide and then wider again and blinked in way that shattered my world.
+The reaction was instant, flailing of arms and legs and the target was finally on the ground, the student pressed the attack and shoved the hose in the guy’s mouth.
+The creature (I was under no illusions by now) eye’s went wide and then wider again and blinked in a way that shattered my world.

-My flight response finally kicked in and I ran out of the pub in shear terror and I just ran and ran trying to escape the memory of what I had seen.
+My flight response finally kicked in and I ran out of the pub in sheer terror and I just ran and ran trying to escape the memory of what I had seen.
 I finally made it back to my apartment, my mind was racing replaying the story the scientists had given me, connecting the dots.
 I was shaking when I collected all my notes and packed an overnight bag and headed out, to where I had no idea, just away from here away from London.